 Conditions of Service

 As part of our commitment to provide you with safe and reliable electricity service, we’ve clearly outlined the best way for us to do business together.
-Please take a few minutes to read this summary of some of our Conditions of Service or download the full document located at the bottom of this page.

 Rates and Charges

 Essex Powerlines distribution rates include a fixed monthly service charge (which varies according to your rate classification yt- residential, general service, etc.) and a volume charge, based on the amount of electricity you use.
 Please note that residential service charges are fixed on the distribution front.
 The monthly service charge is designed to cover common costs that are independent of electricity use.
 All other distribution service costs are recovered through the volume rate.

 In addition to distribution service rates, Essex Powerlines Corp. will pass through to you other regulated charges for transmission services, wholesale market services, rural and remote rate protection and debt retirement and Standard Supply Service, if applicable.

 All rates and charges levied by Essex Powerlines Corp. including fees for work such as line maintenance, which is required to ensure electrical service and to keep equipment safe and in good repair on your property, will become your responsibility.

 Rates and charges apply from the date you take responsibility for the service, even if you do not actually begin using electricity at that time.